-Walking burns anywhere between 120 and 178 calories in half an hour, if you are walking at about 3.5 mph.1 That is pretty good for an activity that needs no major investment and which can be made interesting with the help of company, a good walking route, or a killer music playlist.
+Walking burns anywhere between 120 and 178 calories in half an hour, if you are walking at about 3.5 mph.
+That is pretty good for an activity that needs no major investment and which can be made interesting with the help of company, a good walking route, or a killer music playlist.

-Do Learn To Breathe Right
+1. Breathe Right

-If you get your breathing right, that is half the battle won.
-Especially if you are walking longer distances or using walking as a form of exercise.
+If you get your breathing right, that is half the battle won, especially if you are walking longer distances or using walking as a form of exercise.

 Avoid breathing in through your mouth.
 Stick to inhaling through your nose, relaxing your stomach as you do this.
 You should be able to feel the air filling your lungs, right to the very lower sections.

-Walking involves a sequence of movements that experts call the “Gait Cycle”.
+Walking involves a sequence of movements that experts call the gait cycle.
 Start with a powerful pushing-away motion from the ground as your heel lifts off from the ground, followed by the rest of the foot, ending with the toes.
 The heel makes contact first at the new position followed by the toes.

 Simply put, you push off with your toes and land on your heels.
 Use this “heel to toe” walk rather than an “all-at-once” flat-footed walk and you should see an increase in how fast you can walk too.

 It is tempting to look down as you walk, watching your feet as they stride forward.
 But that is not the best position as far as posture goes.

-If you look up and forward, with your chin held parallel to the ground, your body will follow with the right posture.4 If you are walking on uneven ground, this can be difficult and even dangerous.
+If you look up and forward, with your chin held parallel to the ground, your body will follow with the right posture.
+But if you are walking on uneven ground, this can be difficult and even dangerous.
 So choose a route that is on smooth surfaces, like a park or a proper trail even if you go into a nature reserve to walk.

 Your back needs to be nice and straight, not arched either backward or forward as you walk.
 You can, however, lean forward from your hips just a little if you need to.

-Do Not Stride Too Big (Or Small)
+8. Don’t Stride Too Big (Or Small)

 A stride is the measurement from heel to heel that will tell you how far you go with each step you walk.
 It may seem like taking huge strides is more effective, but it can actually be counter-productive.
 Over striding, as it is called, will in fact slow you down.

 To walk more effectively, pick something that comes naturally and do not try and alter it to be bigger or smaller.
 Do not try to match strides with someone else either.
 Their height, weight, and build may require a different stride length.

-Do Not Skimp On Gear
+9. Don’t Skimp On Gear

 You would probably spend a ton on gym gear, from special shoes to a bag for your kit, if you signed up at a local fitness center.
 Walking comes free, but it may be wise to invest in the right footwear to improve efficiency and protect your feet from injury.